CharmAIOS/CharmOS/CONTRIBUTING.md

 ### Development Workflow

 1. Check [contracts](https://github.com/CharmAIOS/Charm/tree/main/docs/contracts/uac) to confirm the current frozen schemas.
-2. Choose a [lane](https://github.com/CharmAIOS/Charm/blob/main/docs/pipeline.md) and open an Issue using the corresponding template.
+2. Choose a [route](https://github.com/CharmAIOS/Charm/blob/main/docs/pipeline.md) and open an Issue using the corresponding template (For now, Charm focuses on a single reference route:
+**CrewAI → LangGraph**).
 3. Use [fixtures](https://github.com/CharmAIOS/Charm/tree/main/docs/fixtures) as the golden sample to write your tests, then run npm run test:<lane>.
 4. Submit a PR — the CI will only verify your lane’s tests and ensure contracts remain intact.
 5. Before major merges, we run test:e2e across the full pipeline.